 Impaction of a tooth occurs when there is insufficient space in the dental arch for proper eruption, and its growth is affected by gum, bone or another tooth.
 This results in the tooth remaining fully submerged within the gum and bone.
 The type of impaction present depends on the angle at which the tooth lies in the bone.

 Impacted wisdom teeth are usually removed because of the problems they are causing or because of the problems that may arise if they remain in the mouth.
 In many cases, damage caused by wisdom teeth is not visible on the surface.
 X-rays of the mouth are therefore necessary to see what is going on underneath the gum, and to determine what type of extractions are required.

 How do you remove an erupted tooth?

 You may hear people talk about getting a tooth, “pulled.”
 This is an unfortunate term, as we don’t pull out teeth to remove them.
 If we did, we could damage the surrounding teeth, gums, and bone.
 If a tooth needs to be removed, we numb the area around it and then “luxate” it.
 That is, we move the tooth from side to side until it is loose and then lift it out.
 Sometimes we will cut the tooth into two or more pieces to remove it safely, especially if it has several roots going in different directions.

 What can I expect after I have my tooth removed?

-Every case is different, and after the tooth is removed your dentist will review with you what to expect.
-In general, a small amount of discomfort is normal right when the freezing comes out, and some patients will take an ibuprofen or acetaminophen at that time.
-Bleeding or swelling are usually minimal, but again, your dentist can tell you what to expect with your case.
+Every case is different, and after the tooth is removed, your dentist will review with you what to expect.
+In general, a small amount of discomfort is normal right when the freezing wears out, and some patients benefit from taking ibuprofen or acetaminophen at that time.
+Bleeding or swelling is usually minimal, but again, your dentist can tell you what to expect with your specific case.